linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 05.04.2023 (announcement)
+- 👷‍♂️💻👷‍♀️ Exciting news!
+We're currently working on enhancing the infrastructure of Linkspreed.com to provide an even better user experience.
+Stay tuned for updates! #Linkspreed #InfrastructureUpgrade 🚀

 ### 04.04.2023 (announcement Storee)
 - 🎉Exciting news!
 Storee will be ready soon! 🛍️ This is great news for all future Whatsapp store owners 😃 #Storee #Whatsapp #OnlineShopping